 Currently I am 900 points, 100 points short for cash out, I will update this review regarding their Paypal payment. and I have also cashed out via Paypal, I received the Paypal payment two weeks after requesting cash out.

 Another thing I really like their recent change is that you will get points for answering the screeners, usually 5 -25 points.
-I know that’s not a lot but it says that American Consumer Opinion value member’s time.
+I know that’s not a lot but it tells you that American Consumer Opinion value member’s time and efforts.

 Conclusion: Do you recommend American Consumer Opinion?